 If witness accounts or your medical records after the incident point to the presence of alcohol or drugs in your system, the claim will be rejected.
 The insurance company will argue that the injury was due to your recklessness and was therefore avoidable.

-Contact an Expert Hardesty, Tyde, Green & Ashton, P.A.
+Contact an Expert Hardesty, Tyde, Green, Ashton & Clifton, P.A.
 Jacksonville Workers’ Compensation Attorney

 The appeal process can be complicated with strict rules of evidence that the court will expect you to be aware of.

-A seasoned Jacksonville workers’ compensation lawyer from Hardesty, Tyde, Green & Ashton, P.A. would make your task easier and ensure your appeal is not rejected when you have a legitimate claim.
-Hardesty, Tyde, Green & Ashton, P.A. has worked with many Jacksonville workers through the appeals process and successfully obtained payouts from some of Florida’s largest businesses.
+A seasoned Jacksonville workers’ compensation lawyer from Hardesty, Tyde, Green, Ashton & Clifton, P.A. would make your task easier and ensure your appeal is not rejected when you have a legitimate claim.
+Hardesty, Tyde, Green, Ashton & Clifton, P.A. has worked with many Jacksonville workers through the appeals process and successfully obtained payouts from some of Florida’s largest businesses.